Skip to main content

 Nutrient Cofactors the Essential Workforce

 A factory is useless without its workers and tools.
 In your liver’s detoxification factory, nutrients are the essential workforce.
-Each step in both Phase I and Phase II requires specific vitamins, minerals, and to function.
+Each step in both Phase I and Phase II requires specific vitamins, minerals, and amino acids to function.
+These are known as nutrient cofactors.
+Without an adequate supply of these cofactors, the assembly line slows down, becomes inefficient, and can even create backlogs of reactive intermediate molecules.

 The result is an inefficient clearance of hormonal metabolites, which can contribute to the very symptoms you are trying to resolve ∞ fatigue, mood instability, and a general feeling of being unwell.
-Your is only as effective as your liver’s capacity to manage it, and that capacity is built from the nutrients you provide.
+Your hormonal therapy is only as effective as your liver’s capacity to manage it, and that capacity is built from the nutrients you provide.

 • B Vitamins ∞ Crucial for Phase I enzyme function, B vitamins like B2, B3, B6, B9 (folate), and B12 are fundamental for energy production within the liver cells that perform detoxification.